TriForceX/BootstrapExtended/wordpress/wp-content/plugins/anything-order-by-terms/readme.txt

 Use [filter](https://developer.wordpress.org/reference/functions/add_filter/).
 Place in you theme's function.php file `add_filter('Anything_Order/do_order/Post', '__return_false');` or `add_filter('Anything_Order/do_order/Taxonomy', '__return_false');`.

 = How do I reset the order? =
-Click the "Reset" link next to "Order" option on [Screen Options](http://codex.wordpress.org/Administration_Screens#Screen_Options) tab.
+Select the "Reset Order" option in [bulk actions](https://codex.wordpress.org/Posts_Screen#Actions) select and click "Apply".

 = How do I select multiple items? =
 Ctrl(or Command on OS X)+Click toggle selection state of current item.
 Shift+Click select items between first selected item on the list and current item.